stdlib-js/stdlib/docs/repl_text.md

       ...
   ```

   External aliases are resolved during a separate build process which manages the REPL namespace.
-When possible, limit the use of external aliases unless absolutely necessary.
+Where possible, limit the use of external aliases unless absolutely necessary.